Arju-vs/White-Matrix-frontend/README.md

 Overview:
 MedBook is a full-stack web application designed for doctors to easily create, manage, and review patients prescriptions.
 It features a modern dashboard, doctor profile, patient form, medicine recommentations via OpenFDA free API, preview page, edit patient form, and print option is also implemented.

+To run this locally:
+    1. Clone the git repositories
+    2. Create a .env file with mongoDB url and jwtpassword
+    3. To start backend - nodemon index.js / nodemon
+    4. To start frontend - npm run dev

 Code Structure:
 |src/
 ├──  components